 He headed off then, while I took a deep breath and faced the open door.
 Well, time to see how this dinner thing was gonna pan out.

-But before we could step in, a voice called out from behind us, near the elevator.
+But before I could step in, a voice called out from behind me, near the elevator.
 “Are we late?”

 I knew that voice.